Key Takeaways

 - Circadian rhythm shifts earlier ("advanced sleep phase")

-- Deep sleep may be minimal (<5% of sleep)
+- Deep sleep may drop below 5% of total sleep

 Common Challenges